Updated June 9, 2023

 - The final step is when the process of backpropagation occurs wherein the error is backpropagated to update the weights.

-Advantages of Recurrent Neural Networks:
+Advantages & Disadvantages of Recurrent Neural Network

 - RNN can process inputs of any length.